your-scorpion/Product-Design-in-the-Military-and-Security-Sectors/Design_Doc_Examples/Mock/EN/RAG_Chat_With_Doc_Versions /RAG_Chat_With_Doc_Versions_Design.md

 **ii.iii.
 Other reasons**

-- If this works well for internal compliance staff, the same retrieval-and-citation approach could plausibly extend to helping account managers answer client questions about Aegis's own certifications and controls, which currently also routes through a compliance officer's inbox.
+- If this works well for internal compliance staff, the same retrieval-and-citation approach could plausibly extend to helping account managers answer client questions about the organization's own certifications and controls, which currently also routes through a compliance officer's inbox.
 - A well-built citation-verification layer here is reusable infrastructure — the same "does this answer's claim actually match its cited source" check would be useful anywhere else in the company that ships an LLM-backed feature.

 ### iii.
 Expectations